Discover & learn

 Our music program

-Music is an integral part of our Oac Grow curriculum for babies, toddler and preschoolers/kinders.
+Music is an integral part of our OAC Grow curriculum for babies, toddler and preschool/kindergarten children.
 Our Educators provide opportunities for planned and spontaneous music and movement throughout the day.
 Educators also incorporate music for toddlers and early years in everyday routines.

 How to introduce music at home